pytorch/serve/docs/configuration.md

 ### Configure TorchServe listening address and port

 TorchServe doesn't support authentication natively.
 To avoid unauthorized access, TorchServe only allows localhost access by default.
-The inference API is listening on port 8080 accepting HTTP requests.
-The management API is listening on port 8081 port and accepting HTTP request.
+The inference API is listening on port 8080.
+The management API is listening on port 8081.
+Both expect HTTP requests.
+These are the default ports.
 See [Enable SSL](#enable-ssl) to configure HTTPS.

 * `inference_address`: Inference API binding address.
 Default: http://127.0.0.1:8080
-* management_address: management API binding address.
+* `management_address`: management API binding address.
 Default: http://127.0.0.1:8081
-* To run predictions on models via public-ip, specify the IP address as `0.0.0.0` to make it accessible over all network interfaces, or set it to the explicit IP-address as shown in example below:
+* To run predictions on models on a public IP address, specify the IP address as `0.0.0.0`.
+  To run predictions on models on a specific IP address, specify the IP address and port.

 Here are a couple of examples: